destinedfromthestart/destined-ioctl/README.md

-its been sitting on my disk for like a year so i have nothing else to do with it im not using it again since ive since swapped to much better methods its pretty shit overall, looking back i used really bad methods.
+its been sitting on my disk for like a year so i have nothing else to do with it im not using it again since ive since swapped to much better methods its pretty shit overall, looking back i used really bad methods. ill upload everything on here soon but yeah